isathar/F4_ScrapGrinder/README.md

 -------------------------------------------------------------------------------------------------------
-Mod licensing info: (the software being Fallout 4) *THIS MATERIAL IS NOT MADE, GUARANTEED OR SUPPORTED BY THE PUBLISHER OF THE SOFTWARE OR ITS AFFILIATES.*
+Mod licensing info: (the software being Fallout 4) -*THIS MATERIAL IS NOT MADE, GUARANTEED OR SUPPORTED BY THE PUBLISHER OF THE SOFTWARE OR ITS AFFILIATES.*